Snuggan/pax2/documentation/pdal-raster_metrics.md

 # pdal module raster_metrics

-Create rasters with specified metrics (statistics). calculated for each cell.
+Create rasters with specified metrics (statistics). calculated for each pixel.

 ## Parameters